geoDwarf/offersmanager/README.md

 Below all the commands to clone, build and run the project with Maven and Java 8 JDK:

 - git clone https://github.com/geoDwarf/offersmanager
-- cd MoviesRestService
+- cd offersmanager
 - mvn clean install
-- java -jar target/com-ubs-ws-movies-web-1.0.jar
+- java -jar target/offers-manager-0.0.1-SNAPSHOT.jar
 - the embedded servlet container starts at http://localhost:8080

 ## How to test step by step via REST client